The Diffeomorphism Group of the Solid Closed Torus and Hochschild Homology: The Hochschild complex of a self-injective ribbon Grothendieck-Verdier category

 \begin{definition} A \emph{Grothendieck-Verdier category} is a monoidal category $\cat{C}$ with monoidal product $\otimes$ and an object $K\in\cat{C}$ such that for all $X \in \cat{C}$ the hom functor $\cat{C}(K,X\otimes-)$ is representable (let us denote the representing object by $DX \in \cat{C}$; this means that we have $\cat{C}(K,X\otimes-)\cong\cat{C}(DX,-)$), and such that the functor $\cat{C}\to\cat{C}^\opp$ sending $X$ to $DX$ is an equivalence.
 One calls $K$ the \emph{dualizing object} and $D$ the \emph{duality functor}. \end{definition}

 Building on the notion of a braiding and a balancing on a monoidal category (both notions were recalled in the introduction), we may now define:

 \begin{definition} A \emph{ribbon Grothendieck-Verdier category} is a Grothen\-dieck-Verdier category whose underlying monoidal category is equipped with a braiding and a balancing such that $\theta_{DX}=D\theta_X$ for $X\in\cat{C}$. \end{definition} We will consider ribbon Grothendieck-Verdier categories in a \emph{linear setting}.
 To this end, let us establish some terminology: For an algebraically closed field $k$ that we fix for the rest of the article, a \emph{finite category} is a $k$-linear abelian category with finite-dimensional morphism spaces, finitely many isomorphism classes of simple objects and enough projective objects; additionally, one requires every object to have finite length.
-One can now define a symmetric monoidal bicategory $\Lexf$ of finite linear categories, left exact functors and natural transformations, see e.g.\ \cite{fss} for an overview.
+One can now define a symmetric monoidal bicategory $\Lexf$ of finite linear categories, left exact functors and natural transformations.
+The monoidal product is the Deligne product.
+We refer e.g.\ to \cite{fss} for an overview.

-\begin{definition} A \emph{ribbon Grothendieck-Verdier category in $\Lexf$} is an object $\cat{C}\in\Lexf$ equipped with a ribbon Grothendieck-Verdier structure on the underlying category and a lift of the ribbon Grothendieck-Verdier structure to structure inside $\Lexf$. \end{definition} This means in particular that the monoidal product will be left exact by construction.
+\begin{definition} A \emph{ribbon Grothendieck-Verdier category in $\Lexf$} is an object $\cat{C}\in\Lexf$ equipped with a ribbon Grothendieck-Verdier structure on the underlying category and a lift of the ribbon Grothendieck-Verdier structure to structure \emph{inside} $\Lexf$. \end{definition} This means in particular that the monoidal product will be left exact by construction.
 This might seem a little confusing because monoidal products are rather right exact than left exact in practice.
 But note that for a Grothendieck-Verdier category in $\Lexf$, the \emph{opposite category} will have a right exact monoidal product.

 \begin{definition} A Grothendieck-Verdier category $\cat{C}$ in $\Lexf$ is called \emph{self-injective} if it is self-injective as linear category, i.e.\ if the projective objects of $\cat{C}$ are exactly the injective ones. \end{definition}